|

 Fish Suruwa

 Fish Suruwa.
-Traditional Food In Fiji
+Traditional food in Fiji

 Fish Suruwa.
-Image By Kathy Knudsen And Nigel Lough
+Image by Kathy Knudsen And Nigel Lough

 Fish Suruwa is a traditional Fijian curry made with fresh fish, coconut milk, and spices.
 The fish is cooked until tender in a rich and creamy curry sauce, making it a flavorful and satisfying dish.